ebsiegs/starbucks_customer_segmentation/README.md

 ## Executive Summary

 For this project I used [Starbucks customer data](https://www.kaggle.com/ihormuliar/starbucks-customer-data) that includes transactions, demographics and promotional offer data from their rewards program.
-Companies often do this type of deep dive customer segmentation analysis in order to better understand the purchasing habits of their customers and be able to target specific promotional deals.
-The dataset includes 306,534 events related to 17,000 customers and 10 event types over the course of 30 days.
-One of the main tasks of this project was to synthesize these three different datasets for customer segmentation analysis and a deep dive into each cluster for business insights and recommendations.
+The dataset includes 306,534 events related to 17,000 customers and 10 event types over the course of a 30-days.
+One of the main tasks of this project is to synthesize these three different datasets and use K-Means cluster analysis to deep dive into each customer segment for business insights and recommendations.

+Customer segmentation is the process of dividing customers into groups based on common characteristics so companies can market and sell to each group effectively and appropriately.
+The goal is to maximize the value of each customer to the business.
+In business-to-consumer marketing, companies like Starbucks often segment customers according to demographics and spending habits.
+This also helps these companies communicate via the appropriate channels for the segment, which might be email, social media posts, or app notifications, depending on the customer.
+This helps companies also focus on the most profitable customers and potentially improve customer service and product offerings.

 ## Project Workflow